-The Summit’s distance learning plan includes resources for learning support and counseling support.
+The Summit’s Distance Learning Plan includes resources for learning support and counseling support.
 Support will vary case-by-case depending on each child’s specific needs.
-For more information, please contact your child’s teacher or mentor, or The Summit’s Guidance Counselor, Becky Breckner, LPC.
-Resources will also be included in the weekly Raven Report under Counselor’s Corner and on the distance learning informational page on our website.
+For more information, please contact your child’s classroom teacher or mentor, or The Summit’s Guidance Counselor, Becky Breckner, LPC.

 What is the type and frequency of communication that I can expect to receive from The Summit?

-- Teachers will offer daily face-to-face class meetings with their students via Zoom in grades Beginners-5
+- Teachers will offer daily class meetings and synchronous learning opportunities with their students via Zoom in grades Early Learners-5

-- Teachers will communicate activities and assignments by email, Google Classroom, and/or classroom blogs for grades Beginners-5
+- Teachers will communicate activities and assignments by email, Google Classroom, and/or classroom blogs for grades Early Learners-5

-- Specials teachers will meet with students via email, Google Classroom, Zoom, and/or classroom blogs for grades Beginners-5
+- Specials teachers will meet with students via email, Google Classroom, Zoom, and/or classroom blogs for grades Early Learners-5

-- Teachers will provide a weekly outline and post subsequent assignments in Google Classroom for grades 6-12
+- Teachers will provide a weekly schedule and post subsequent assignments in Google Classroom for grades 6-12

-- Mentors will meet daily with students face-to-face using Zoom for grades 6-12
+- Students will meet weekly for advisory via Zoom or Google Meet for grades 6-12

-- Specials teachers will meet with students via email, Google Classroom, Zoom, and/or classroom blogs for grades 6-12
+- Specials teachers will meet with students via email, Google Classroom, Zoom, Google Meet, and/or classroom blogs for grades 6-12

 - Upper School teachers will hold remote open office hours for students in grades 6-12